hyperoslo/tasuku/README.md

 Tasuku defaults to using your application's layout, so you'll need to prefix your own route helpers with `main_app` so Ruby on Rails knows where to look.

-## Usage

-Really it's up to you.
-Tasuku just supplies a [set of models](https://github.com/hyperoslo/tasuku/tree/master/app/models/tasuku/taskables) that kind be completed in various ways and you can go about doing that however you like.
-We sometimes organize tasks in a `Course` model.
-Other times we use [Feeder](https://github.com/hyperoslo/feeder) to mix them with other interesting things.

 ## Contributing